How to Identify the Dominant Archetype in Live Markets

 New York

 Omnivores attack.
-Clean setups, structured moves, decision volume.
+Clean setups, structured moves, decisive volume, reversal points.

 Conclusion: The Eye of the Omnivore